 - 1-2 tablespoons coconut oil

-- ½ cup vegan buttercream frosting or cream cheese (or sub ⅓ cup coconut cream)
+- ½ cup vegan buttercream frosting, cream cheese, or ⅓ cup coconut cream

 Chocolate Coconut Bat Truffle Directions